 Activists are believers who contribute to the life of the church.
-They are a more general group than enthusiasts whose specific role is to make converts.
+They are a more general group than enthusiasts, whose specific role is to make converts.
 There will be many other active people in the church who are not involved in conversion.
 The Limited Enthusiasm Model is extended to include active believers.
-This extended model will be useful in sociological models of church growth dealing with such issues as spiritual life and institutionalism.
+This extended model will be useful in sociological models of church growth, dealing with issues such as spiritual life and institutionalism.

 Church growth is limited as enthusiasts fail to reproduce themselves from a shrinking pool of potential converts.
 The church will consist of a balance of enthusiasts, other activists and inactive believers.